FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ## Compatible blocks and their attributes

 Right now, not all block attributes are compatible with block bindings.
-This is some ongoing effort to increase this compatibility, but for now, this is the list:
+There is some ongoing effort to increase this compatibility, but for now, this is the list:

 | Supported Blocks    | Supported Attributes       |
 | ----------------    | --------------------       |